Joe Torre

 CountryUnited States of America

-We'd probably like to go to someone else, but Ruben assured me four or five days ago that he could play the field.
+You'd probably like to go with somebody else, but Ruben assured me four or five days ago that he's fine to play the outfield.
+I take his word for it.